m-c-hill/pytest-demo/README.md

 ### What is pytest?

-`pytest` is a popular testing framework for Python, and has become the de factor testing framework within the Python development space.
+`pytest` is a popular testing framework for Python, and has become the de facto testing framework within the Python development space.

 It's simple, flexible, and provides a number of features, such as fixtures and parameterization.
 There are also an extensive number of plugins available for specific needs, such as request mocking and code coverage.